Shane Wiskus: 2023

 Wiskus was selected to represent the United States at the Pan American Championships alongside Yul Moldauer, Curran Phillips, Khoi Young, and Taylor Christopulos.
 On the first day of competition, Wiskus helped the USA qualify for the team final.
 Individually, he won silver in the all-around and on parallel bars and bronze in floor exercise.
 On the final day of competition Wiskus helped the USA win their second consecutive team title.

 In August, Wiskus competed at the Core Hydration Classic where he placed first on the horizontal bar, third on parallel bars behind Phillips and Blake Sun, and seventh on pommel horse.
 Wiskus next competed at the Xfinity National Championships where he placed eighth in the all-around.
 The following day he was named to the team to compete at the Pan American Games taking place in late October alongside Donnell Whittenburg, Colt Walker, Stephen Nedoroscik, and Cameron Bock.
 Wiskus later withdrew from the team due to injury and was replaced by Curran Phillips.

 2024 to present

 In June, Wiskus competed at the U.S. Olympic Trials, where he placed third all-around (169.65), first on floor (28.95), sixth on pommel horse (27.25), fifth on rings (28.10), seventh on parallel bars (29.00), and second on horizontal bar (27.45).
 On June 29, he was named as an alternate to the U.S. Olympic Team for the 2024 Summer Olympics.
 In the fall Wiskus participated in the Gold Over America Tour.
 Following the conclusion of the tour, it was announced in January 2025 that Wiskus was scheduled to have shoulder surgery and faced a 6 to 9-month recovery period.

+Wiskus returned to competition at the 2026 Winter Cup where he finished fourteenth.
+At the 2026 U.S. National Championships, Wiskus placed second in the all-around behind Fred Richard and received the highest two-day all-around score when removing domestic bonuses.
+At the conclusion of the competition, he was selected to compete at the 2026 World Championships alongside Richard, Danila Leykin, Patrick Hoopes, Kameron Nelson, and alternate Yul Moldauer.